niharmehta/juicepass_proxy_install_scripts/README.md

 7)	When complete reboot.
 sudo reboot

+8) If you have not already, reconfigure your Juicebox to the new SSID and Passphrase configured in the hostapd section.

-8)	Install JPP container via command line, docker-compose, or within portainer
+9)	Install JPP container via command line, docker-compose, or within portainer
 https://github.com/JuiceRescue/juicepassproxy/pull/69

 docker pull ghcr.io/niharmehta/juicepassproxy:latest